 Dental Filling – All you need to know

 Dental hygiene is not complete with just daily brushing.
 The bacteria build up occurs throughout the day forming tartar and sticks to the surface of the teeth.
 This will create bad breath and attract more and more bacteria.
 So it is very important to do a professional dental examination and dental cleanings every six months.
-Regularly ignoring dental hygiene will lead to tooth decay and to further complications.
+Ignoring dental hygiene will lead to tooth decay and to further complications.

 Dental Filling is a very common treatment procedure used by dentists all over the world to correct damage and decay.
 This procedure is usually done in three to four sittings.
 First a digital X-ray is done to determine the condition of the teeth and gums.
 Then the dentist works on deep cleaning and removal of decay completely.
 A temporary filling is then done.
 In the next sitting after the material of filling is chosen and pre-ordered, the tooth is filled.
 The filling material ranges from gold, silver, porcelain, a composite resin (tooth-colored fillings), and an amalgam (an alloy of mercury, silver, copper, tin and zinc).
 There is also available a material that contains glass particles known as glass ionomer.
 Teeth grinding may be required after this procedure to place a cap or dental crown on the teeth to protect the filling.

 It is best to avoid any food and drinks immediately after the dental filling is done.
 It is advisable to wait until the effect of anesthesia wears off before having any food, as your mouth might not necessarily behave normal while numbing persists.

 The treated tooth can often experience some sensitivity following the filling.
 This is the most common complaint from patients after having fillings done.
 Sensitivity could be due to hot, cold, air, pressure or sweet foods.
 So it best to avoid such foods.
 Dentists recommend using toothpaste that is designed for sensitive teeth during this time.